Guam: A Biogeographic and Maritime Cultural Landscape Exploration of a World War II Amphibious Battlefield

 FEATUREExploring Guam’s World War II Amphibious Battlefield

-From January 27-February 25, 2023, a team of researchers exploring Guam’s World War II (WWII) underwater battlefield located and documented blasting sites and identified almost 250 targets that warrant further investigation.
+From January 27-February 25, 2023, a team of researchers exploring Guam’s World War II (WWII) underwater battlefield located and documented blasting sites and identified over 280 targets that warrant further investigation.

 This fieldwork was done during the first part of a two-part project.
 The objectives of the project are to inventory submerged material (including shipwrecks, aircraft, amphibious vehicles, artillery, and other artifacts) related to the 1944 invasion of Guam and to study how WWII-related activities have altered the coral reef ecosystem and coastal processes on Guam today.